Lifan 620: Powertrain

 The Lifan 620 is powered by a 4-cylinder engines 1.6 L (1587cc) Tritec engine producing 85 kW or 116 hp.

 Markets

 The Lifan 620 is sold in China in and several export markets including Vietnam.
 In Russia, where it is assembled by Derways, it is known as the Lifan Solano.
 In a Tunisian plant the model is assembled since 2012 by Martin Motors as the Martin Motors MM620 for the European markets.

 Production in Iran

-A modified version of Lifan 620 sporting Lifan 620's 1.8L I4 engine is assembled in Iran by a company named Kerman Motor.
+A modified version of Lifan 620 sporting Lifan X60's 1.8 L I4 engine was assembled in Iran by Kerman Motor.